Yi-Cheng0101/HPC-AI-NEMO-Application/README.md

 # HPC-AI-NEMO-Application

 ## HPC-AI competition
-Co-organized by the HPC-AI Advisory Council and the Singapore National Supercomputing Center, the 2020 APAC HPC-AI Competition will run from May 20, 2020 through October 15, 2020
+Co-organized by the HPC-AI Advisory Council and the Singapore National Supercomputing Center, the 2020 APAC HPC-AI Competition ran from May 20, 2020 through October 15, 2020

+## Part Two NEMO